hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-go.md

             </td>
             <td>
-                - if wallet user provides EDV settings during profile creationfor storage then wallet will create internal EDV client instance for storing wallet contents
+                - if wallet user provides EDV settings during profile creation for storage then wallet will create internal EDV client instance for storing wallet contents
 - for now, encryption and MAC key IDs has to be provided by client user